 It is hypothesized that the inclusions form partly as a consequence of oxide melting, as discussed in Section \ref{inclusionDiscussion}.

+For Sample 1 ($E$ = 317 J/mm$^3$) and Sample 2 ($E$ = 238 J/mm$^3$), spherical pores (likely the result of keyholing) predominate over oxide inclusions.
+Cracks were also observed in these samples, commonly found near pores and along the top and bottom surfaces of the samples.
+In Sample 4 ($E$ = 79.4 J/mm$^3$), Sample 5 ($E$ = 59.5 J/mm$^3$), and Sample 6 ($E$ = 70.5 J/mm$^3$), oxide inclusions predominate over open porosity.
+Sample 3 ($E$ = 119 J/mm$^3$) contains a mixture of keyhole porosity and oxide inclusions, though the area percentage of inclusions was substantially lower than that in Samples 4, 5, and 6 [Fig. \ref{fig:UstructureComparison}(c)].
+Though optimization of the mass density of the printed samples was beyond the scope of the current investigation, more information about the mitigation of defects in ODS alloys fabricated with PBF-LB is available in the literature \cite{kenel, saptarshi, bahadur2023printability}.

 STEM characterization was performed for Samples 1, 3, 4, and 6, which are the same samples for which melt pool surface temperature measurements were taken.
 Typical STEM images of the bulk as-fabricated microstructure are shown in Figs.~\ref{fig:psd}(a)$-$\ref{fig:psd}(d).
 The smallest mean dispersoid diameters were recorded for Samples 4 and 6, taking values of 29 nm and 30 nm.
 The highest number densities were recorded in the same two samples, both taking a value of $\sim$1$\times$10$^{20}$ m$^{-3}$.
 The measured dispersoid sizes and number densities are consistent with previous experiments that used similar Ni-based ODS alloys \cite{nasa20, nasa23}.
 From the micrographs provided in \cite{nasa20, nasa23}, it is estimated that the mean dispersoid diameter was between 33 nm $-$ 68 nm with number density 5$\times$10$^{19}$ m$^{-3}$ $-$ 1$\times$10$^{20}$ m$^{-3}$, similar to Samples 4 and 6 in the current investigation.